Dr. Sandy Vannoy

 M.A., Appalachian State University

-Ken White manages the student practicum and internship programs, executive skills, and provides career development support.
-Additionally, he performs client and program development for the professional education program.
-White retired from a distinguished career with Mack Trucks and has most recently served as an adjunct professor teaching in Appalachian’s Hickory MBA Program.
-He earned his undergraduate degree in business administration from Greensboro College and his MBA and MA in Higher Education from Appalachian.
+Ken White manages the student practicum and internship programs and provides career development support.
+Additionally, he works with MBA program assessment, and performs client and program development for the professional education program.
+White retired from a distinguished career with Mack Trucks and served as an adjunct professor teaching in Appalachian’s Hickory MBA Program prior to becoming professional development coordinator.
+He earned his undergraduate degree in business administration from Greensboro College, his MBA from the Walker College of Business, and MA in Higher Education from the Reich College of Education Appalachian State University.